airalab/robonomics-wiki/docs/zigbee-devices.md

 ---

-**If during the installation process, you insert a ZigBee coordinator, you can add ZigBee devices to your smart home and this article will explain how to do it.**
+**If, during the installation process, you insert a ZigBee coordinator, you can add ZigBee devices to your smart home.
+This article will explain how to do it.**

 <robo-wiki-picture src="home-assistant/zigbee2mqtt.png" />